 - It stretches and strengthens your hamstrings, calves, biceps, triceps, shoulder and abs also.

-- If your heart rate is little high; then this is best for your heart.
+- If your heart rate is a little high; then this is best for your heart.

 - Pool yoga pose calms your mind along with relieving stress from your body.

 - This Yoga Pose can reduce the symptoms of stress, anxiety & mild depression.